jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Khris Middleton - Texas A&M**

-Khris Middleton was originally the 102nd ranked player in the 2009 high school class, but played his way to becoming the 39th overall pick in the 2012 NBA Draft after just three years at Texas A&M. Middleton has had a long NBA career and is still contributing on a championshiop contender.
+Khris Middleton was originally the 102nd ranked player in the 2009 high school class, but played his way to becoming the 39th overall pick in the 2012 NBA Draft after just three years at Texas A&M. Middleton has had a long NBA career and is still contributing on a championship contender.

 **Eric Bledsoe - Kentucky**